elgrunt0/elgrunt0.github.io/content/aboutme.md

 ### Who am I?

 My name is Grant Dickins.
 I am a bit of a geek.
 I used to be more of a geek, but family life has calmed me down (read: Can't afford to buy geeky stuff anymore.)
 I'm a career geek now.
 I spend my working time (and a little more) learning, researching, implementing, and managing Windows technology - usually in the form of Microsoft Endpoint Configuration Manager and associated toolsets.
 I occasionally dabble in some Linuxy things too.
-WSL2 is fun, but I also have a few Linux VMs to do things like run this Huge site.
+WSL2 is fun, but I also have a few Linux VMs to do things like run this Hugo site.
 I'm also a Dad. _Who'd have thought?_

 ### My history